json-everything/json-everything/docs_source/usage/schema-generation.md

 The generator also supports these .Net-defined attributes:

 - `JsonPropertyName` - supports custom property naming (more on naming below)
-- `JsonNumberHandling` - supports allowing numeric values in strings or only as numbers as well as allowing the `NaN`, `Infinity`, and `-Infinity` values.
+- `JsonNumberHandling`\* - supports allowing numeric values in strings or only as numbers as well as allowing the `NaN`, `Infinity`, and `-Infinity` values.
+- `JsonIgnore`\* - ignores a property

+\* These attributes were introduced with .Net 5.
+The .Net Standard version of the library also provides a definition for them.

 The generator will handle most common types: